scionassociation/scion-cppki_I-D/draft-dekater-scion-pki.md

 - `encipherOnly`: Not used.
 - `decipherOnly`: Not used.

-**Important:** If a certificate’s public key is used to verify the signature of a control-plane payload (`digitalSignature` attribute), it must be possible to trace back the private key used to sign the certificate.
+**Important:** If a certificate’s public key is used to verify the signature of a control-plane payload (`digitalSignature` attribute), it MUST be possible to trace back the private key used to sign the certificate.
 This is done by referencing the ISD-AS and the subject key identifier (via the `subjectKeyIdentifier` extension).
 For more information about the `subjectKeyIdentifier` extension, see [](#subject-key-id-ext).

-If present, the `keyUsage` extension should be marked as "critical".
-That is, the `critical` Boolean attribute of this extension must be set to TRUE (the default is FALSE).
+If present, the `keyUsage` extension SHOULD be marked as "critical".
+That is, the `critical` Boolean attribute of this extension MUST be set to TRUE (the default is FALSE).

-**Note**: If a certificate extension is marked "critical", the public key in the certificate should only be used for the purpose set in the critical extension.
+**Note**: If a certificate extension is marked "critical", the public key in the certificate SHOULD only be used for the purpose set in the critical extension.

 Each control-plane PKI certificate type uses the public key differently, and consequently also specifies the attributes of the `keyUsage` extension differently.
 The next table shows the specifications per certificate type.